phaubertin/jinue/doc/init-process.md

 process' own process.
 It can be used, among other things, to [map memory](syscalls/mmap.md) into the process' address space and to [create new threads](syscalls/create-thread.md).

+### Main Thread Descriptor

+The main thread descriptor is a descriptor that references the initial thread in the process.
+It can be used, among other things, to [join](syscalls/join-thread.md) the initial thread from another thread.

 ### Loader IPC Endpoint Descriptor